Solar Power Experiences & Advancements (first published in the April 2021 Equiery)

 A majority of survey participants said they do not currently have solar power on their property, and of those, 60.7% stated they thought it was too expensive.
 A minority (14.3%) had concerns about reliability, and an additional 10.7% said they did not have enough information to make a decision on installing solar power or not.
 No survey participants clicked the “lack of space” option.
 Fourteen percent of the participants who don’t have solar power selected “other” as the reason.

-The participants who chose “other” expressed concern about safety generally and possible roof damage specifically.
+The participants who chose “other” expressed concern about safety generally and possible roof damage that they would need to get a Residential Roofing company to repair.
 Others felt that solar companies made unrealistic promises.

 Two participants said they were concerned about “solar farming” taking over agricultural land and open green space.
 One participant suggested adding solar systems to buildings within cities and suburbs instead of creating solar farming in agricultural reserves.